CleverCloud/documentation/content/doc/applications/php/_index.md

 Development dependencies will not be automatically installed during the deployment.
 You can control their installation by using the `CC_PHP_DEV_DEPENDENCIES` environment variable which takes `install` value.

-Any other value than `install` will prevent developement dependencies from being installed.
+Any other value than `install` will prevent development dependencies from being installed.

 ### GitHub rate limit